Introduction to Hair Loss in Women

 When to Start Using Minoxidil

 Start early.
-The sooner you act on hair thinning, the better the results.
+The sooner you do something about hair thinning, the better it is going to be.

 Combining with Other Treatments

-Pairing Minoxidil with biotin, collagen, or microneedling can boost results.
-But always consult a dermatologist first.
+The combination of Minoxidil with biotin, collagen, or microneedling can improve the results.
+Nevertheless, you should always refer to a dermatologist in the first place

 Hair Care Tips During Minoxidil Use